tarwn/lessthandot-hugo/blogs/content/posts/2010-05-09-sql-server-2008-mirroring-setup.md

 When setting up mirroring there are two points to troubleshoot if the mirror will not start synchronizing.
 Those are:

-  1. Restore of the tail log wasn’t done or successful – restore procedure as a whole
+  1. Restore of the tail log wasn't done or successful – restore procedure as a whole
   2. Firewall preventing the endpoints from talking – test telnet to your ports

 Below is the setup used if you want to follow along exactly while configuring your own lab.